leandrosardi/blackops/README.md

 ![BlackOps Logfiles Watching](/assets/logfiles02.png)

-You can list the lines with **error keywords** into logfiles.
+You can list the lines with **error keywords** into some logfiles, into some nodes.

 ```
-ops logkeywords worker06 --filename=*dispatch.log
+ops keywords worker* --filename=*dispatch.log
 ```

-The `logkeywords` command simply connect the node via SSH and perform a `cat <logfilename> | grep "keyword"` command.
+The `keywords` command simply connect the node via SSH and perform a `cat <logfilename> | grep "keyword"` command.

 ## 13. Custom Alerts